AsFLY-902/LiteSpeed-Cache-Auto-Excluder/README.md

 ## 🧼 Uninstallation

-This plugin does not remove the exclusions on deactivation or deletion, to avoid breaking behavior-dependent functionality.
+This plugin does not remove the exclusions on deactivation or deletion.